Disbursements and Adjustments

 FINANCIAL AID DISBURSEMENTS

-First-time Federal Direct Stafford Loan borrowers at Kean University must complete an Entrance Counseling session and sign a Direct Loan Master Promissory Note, before loan funds can be disbursed.
-The Entrance and MPN can both be completed online by logging in at https://studentloans.gov .
+First-time Federal Direct Stafford Loan borrowers at Kean University must complete an entrance counseling session and sign a Direct Loan Master Promissory Note (MPN) before loan funds can be disbursed.
+The Entrance and MPN can both be completed online by logging in at https://studentloans.gov.

-Disbursed aid is first applied toward outstanding balances from tuition & fees, room & board (if applicable), and other direct charges.
-Any overpayments from financial aid and/or cash payments are refunded to the student by check or direct deposit, to be used for other educational expenses.
+Disbursed aid is first applied toward outstanding balances from tuition and fees, room and board (if applicable), and other direct charges.
+Any overpayments from financial aid and/or cash payments are refunded by the Office of Student Accounting to the student by check or direct deposit, to be used for other educational expenses.
 The Office of Student Accounting will contact eligible students when a refund is available or a balance is due.

 FINANCIAL AID ADJUSTMENTS